siddarun/RuralGen/README.md

 python carla_synthetic_data_test.py
 ```

-**Ready to generate high-quality synthetic rural driving data and validate its effectiveness?
-Start with the generation pipeline and test the results in CARLA simulation!**
+**Generate high-quality synthetic rural driving data, then evaluate its performance by running the generation pipeline and validating the outputs in CARLA simulation.**